eotles/otles_notes/_pages/about.md

 Medicine has been a central aspect of my journey and has profoundly shaped my professional and personal interests.

 I started my medical training as a Medical Scientist Training Program (MSTP) Fellow at the University of Michigan in 2016.
 The Michigan MSTP is a National Institute of Health-funded program designed to train physician-scientists by integrating medical education with scientific training.
-Graduates have an MD and a PhD and may work as physicians and/or researchers in academia, private practice, or industry.
 In addition to rigorous training, the Michigan MSTP has allowed me to work with and mentor other physician-scientists in training.
 I was a founding editor of "The Pipette," the semi-official Michigan MSTP journal (newsletter).
 The program even let me co-chair our 2021 annual scientific retreat.

 In my first two years in the program, I completed my medical school didactic and core clinical coursework.
 This exposure to real-life clinical decision-making and hands-on experience in patient care greatly informed my PhD research.
 I was able to draw on my clinical knowledge to develop data-driven solutions to pressing healthcare problems.
 Additionally,  clinical needs remained an essential driver of my research focus.
 Working closely with physician-researchers was one of the best aspects of my PhD training.